microsoft/StemGNN/README.md

 ## Results

-Our model achieves the following performance on the 9 datasets included in the code repo:
+Our model achieves the following performance on the 10 datasets:

 **Table 2** (predict horizon: 3 steps)
 | Dataset | MAE  | RMSE | MAPE(%) |